entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 ``` sh
 ent prj fe-test-run
 ```
-If you are not logged in, it will redirect you to log in.
-Log in in using the following credentials.
+If you are not logged in, you'll be redirect to log in.
+Log in using the following credentials.
 * Username: user
 * Password: user